rutvik110/bubbles_selection/README.md

 > **Note**
->  This is an experimental release.
+>  This is an dev release.